 Here is some insight into what corporate espionage, identity theft, and fraud look like, and some things you can do to safeguard your business, minimize the risks of a data breach, and optimize and streamline your processes.

 Corporate espionage can have a tremendous impact on any business.
-The main purpose of any kind of espionage is to gather knowledge about organization(s).
+The main purpose of any kind of espionage is to gather knowledge about the organization(s).

 It can involve any aspect of a business, from sales to marketing to research and development.

-Here’s just a few examples that could be at risk if you’re the victim of corporate espionage:
+Here are just a few examples that could be at risk if you’re the victim of corporate espionage: